Characters: Fafner in the Azure: Dead Aggressor

 - Dude Looks Like a Lady

-- Eye Scream: He has a scar over his left eye and it's implied that he's blind from it.
-Kazuki did it to him when they were children for some reason.
-Kazuki did it to save his life.
+- Eye Scream: He has a scar over his left eye that's left him blind on that side.
+Kazuki did it to him when they were children to save his life.
 He was getting assimilated.
+When he was returned at the end of Heaven & Earth his sight was restored, but the scar still remains.

 - Heterosexual Life-Partners: With Kazuki.
 If not something more.